mcbtaguiad/marktaguiad.dev/app/content/post/multus-lab.md

 ```

 ### Multus Manifest
 We're going to use macvlan.
 Use NIC used by K8S cluster, in my case I'm using `enp1s0`.
-A dhcp server is also setup in KVM, with IP pool from 192.168.122.201 to 192.168.122.254, this will be the IP that the pod can attach to.
+A dhcp server is also setup in KVM, with IP pool from 192.168.122.201 to 192.168.122.254, these will be the IPs that the pod can attach to.

 ```sh
 mcbtaguiad@tags-kvm-ubuntu:/opt/cni$ ip r